cocoltre/cocoltre.github.io/postlevel.md

 For each post, we have 86 different semantic features!
 It's a lot, but let's try to explain a bit what they represent.

-- Textual properties: The first 18 features represent how the post is constructed.
-These are mostly surface statistics about the string, not the “meaning”.
+- **Textual properties**: The first 18 features represent how the post is constructed.
+These are mostly surface statistics about the string, not really the “meaning”.
 We have properties of length (number of characters, of words, of sentences,..) or ratios (fraction of whitespaces, digits, uppercase chars,..) and features representing the variety (number of unique words, fraction of stopwords, number of long words,..).
-- VADER computed features: The 3 next features represent sentiment calculated by VADER library.
+- **VADER computed features**: The 3 next features represent sentiment calculated by VADER library.
 It describes how much of the text is perceived as positive / neutral / negative.
-- LIWC computed features : 65 features corresponding to different themes (adverbs, emotions, social, etc.) where words allow to compute a score for each post, on each oh these themes.
+- **LIWC computed features**: These 65 features correspond to different themes (adverbs, emotions, social, etc.) where words allow to compute a score for each post, on each oh these themes.
 LIWC use a dictionnary to compute these scores.

 We can visualize these features in a different way:
 <iframe